Wicked City (1987 film): Critical reception

 Desson Howe of The Washington Post, who observed the level of sexual violence toward women in the film, characterized it as a "post-Chandler, quasi-cyberpunky violence fest".
 Howe found the film compelling for its "gymnastic" camera angles, its kinetic pace and imaginative (if slightly twisted) images."
 He also found the English dubbing laughable, though he saw ominous subtext in various bits of dialogue and other moments in the film.

-Richard Harrigton, also of The Washington Post, saw the film as an attempt to create the Blade Runner of Japanese animation, citing its distinctively languid pace, linear storytelling and gradual exposition.
+Richard Harrington, also of The Washington Post, saw the film as an attempt to create the Blade Runner of Japanese animation, citing its distinctively languid pace, linear storytelling and gradual exposition.
 Harrington also detected a Brave New World subtext, and calling it "stylish and erotic, exciting in its limited confrontations and provocative in its ambition."
 He also added that "there's a tender ballad moment between Taki and Makie that's right out of Disney."

 Charles Solomon of the Los Angeles Times wrote that the film epitomizes the "sadistic, misogynistic erotica" popular in Japan.
 He noted that Yoshiaki Kawajiri composes scenes like a live-action filmmaker, and complimented his deft cutting and camera angles, but felt that the "Saturday-morning style animation" and juvenile story did not warrant the effort.
 Solomon also opined that Kisei Choo's screenplay was inscrutable.

-Marc Savlov of The Austin Chronicle gave the film two and a half out of five stars, calling it a "better-than-average" treatment of the "demons from an alternate universe" subject matter.
+Marc Savlov of The Austin Chronicle gave the film two-and-a-half out of five stars, calling it a "better-than-average" treatment of the "demons from an alternate universe" subject matter.
 Savlov opined that the film did not reach "the delightfully sadomasochistic heights" of Urotsukidōji: Legend of the Overfiend.
 He said Wicked City was easier to follow than the latter due to having a more linear and rapid storyline, along with the lack of flashbacks and cyberpunk jargon that Savlov disliked in the genre.
 Savlov also appreciated the clarified animation.
 Savlov commented, "This may not be the second coming of Akira, but it's a step in the right direction."

+Stig Høgset of THEM Anime Reviews gave Wicked City a 3-out-of-5-star rating, handing out praise for the animation, artwork, story, characters, theme, and the chemistry between Taki and Makie, but criticized certain portions of dialogue as "corny", and some of the sexual and demonic imagery as "disturbing."
+He ultimately concluded that "it's 'quick fix' horror with occasional and casual sex thrown in for the heck of it, so don't go in expecting a masterpiece that warrants purchase.
+It's a great choice for the late-night horror rental district, though, if you can bear with a couple of scenes."